 4. When you visit the British Motor Museum websites you may notice some cookies that are not related to the British Motor Museum.
 When you visit one of our pages that contains embedded content, for example if you’d like to watch a video hosted on YouTube, you may be sent cookies from these websites.
 We have no control over the setting of these cookies.
 If cookies concern you, we would recommend you check the third-party websites for more information about their cookies and how to manage them.

-For more information about cookies and managing them, including how to turn them off, please visit the www.allaboutcookies.org
+For more information about cookies and managing them, please visit; www.allaboutcookies.org

 Measuring website usage (Google analytics)

 We use Google Analytics to collect information about how people use our websites.
-We do this to make sure they meeting the users’ needs and to understand how we could do it better.
+We do this to make sure we are meeting the users’ needs and to understand how we could do it better.